ULHPC/ulhpc-docs/docs/services/jupyter.md

 python -m venv ${HOME}/environments/notebook_venv
 ```

-Install the packages that you require in your environment, and then install the `ipykernel` package.
+Install the packages that you require in your environment, and then install the IPython Kernel for Jupyter (`ipykernel`) package.

 ```shell
 module load lang/Python